Amey (company): 21st century

-Amey sale

 In December 2018, Ferrovial offered Amey for sale.
 Ferrovial had posted a net loss of €72m for the first half of 2018 after allocating €237m for losses on Amey's highway maintenance contract with Birmingham City Council.
 In February 2019, Amey was close to a deal to exit its Birmingham contract, liabilities from which were preventing the company's sale by Ferrovial, who slashed the value of Amey by £660m, saying the "fair value" of Amey in the United Kingdom was £88m.

 A £215m deal to terminate Amey's Birmingham contract was confirmed in July 2019.
 The council was set to receive £160m in 2019 with a further £55m paid over the next six years, with services continuing on an interim basis until September 2019, and potentially until March 2020.
 (However, in February 2020, it was announced the Birmingham contract would end in March 2020; Kier Group was appointed as interim contractor for 15 months while the council sought a permanent replacement for Amey.)

 In July 2019, a £2.3bn management buyout of Amey, backed by private equity house Apax Partners, was being planned.
 The following day, Amey revealed a pre tax loss of £428m for the year to 31 December 2018.
 On revenues of £2.32bn, a £208,000 pre tax profit was wiped out by exceptional items, including £123m on the Birmingham highways contract, and a £314m write-down on Amey's waste collection and utilities businesses.
-In December 2019, Ferrovial started to offload loss making parts of the business in the United Kingdom, appointing PricewaterhouseCoopers to find buyers for Amey's utilities and environmental services divisions.
+In December 2019, Ferrovial started to offload loss making parts of the business in the United Kingdom, appointing PwC to find buyers for Amey's utilities and environmental services divisions.

 On 10 December 2019, Amanda Fisher was appointed at the acting CEO of Amey.
 Fisher replaced former CEO Andy Milner, who had been in this role since March 2016 prior to leaving the firm.
 Between 2003 and 2016, Mel Ewell had served as Amey's CEO.

 On 30 September 2020, Amey reported a £217m loss in the year to 31 December 2019, mainly due to its loss-making utilities and waste businesses - booked as discontinued operations - which recorded a loss of £97m, plus £159m of associated impairments.
 Revenue increased in continuing UK businesses by £325m to £1.9bn, helped by the 2018 acquisition of the other half of the Carillion/Amey Defence joint venture.
 Operating profit was £73.2m.